Mekong Adventure – Laos, North to South

 Day 4 - Phonsavan to Vientiane - on to the capital

-Visit the Mines Advisory Group to learn about the work they do in clearing the area’s landmines and unexploded ordnance before heading to the picturesque Jar Site 2 for a one-hour hike to the impressive, hill-top Site 3, consisting of around 150 giant jars.
-Afternoon flight to the Lao capital of Vientiane, and time perhaps to stretch our legs with a stroll along the Mekong waterfront for sundowners in a riverbank cafe?
+Morning trip to the picturesque Jar Site 2 for a short hike to the impressive, hill-top Site 3, consisting of around 150 giant jars.
+Afternoon flight from Phonsavan Airport to the Lao capital of Vientiane, and time perhaps to stretch our legs with a stroll along the Mekong waterfront for sundowners in a riverbank cafe?

 Overnight: Vientiane Transport: Plane, Walk, Meals: B, L, D,